 Outside of Illinois, Democrats have few opportunities to unilaterally protect their own.
 A handful of members, like Holden and Kind, will be assisted by GOP attempts to pack as many Democratic voters as possible into a single district, but they are few and far between.
 And this doesn’t include the handful of states where Republicans are also seeking to eliminate Democratic seats.
 While Democrats could gain as many as 8-9 seats from the new Illinois and California maps, Republicans will return the favor in North Carolina (2-4 seats), Georgia (1-2 seats), Indiana (1 seat), Missouri (1 seat), and Michigan (1 seat).

 When all is said and done, Republicans aren’t likely to gain more than several seats through redistricting and could end up losing a couple.
 But the more important number is how many seats both parties are best-positioned to defend – and that number is likely to substantially change in the coming months.

 On that score, Republicans hold a significant advantage, making the Democrats’ 24 seat pickup to retake the majority steeper.
 And that’s ultimately the GOP’s secret weapon as they aim to hold control of the House.

-This article appears in the June 22, 2011, edition of National Journal Daily.
+This article appears in the June 22, 2011 edition of NJ Daily.